Lightweight hypervisor for Linux system containers.

 vpsAdminOS is an operating system that serves as a hypervisor for container virtualization.
 It is based on not-os and NixOS.

-- Upstream kernel
+- Upstream kernel with several patches

 - LXC, LXCFS